Iggy Azalea’s Boyfriend LJay Currie Can’t Keep His Hands Off Her Almost Naked Derrière

 Fun In The Sun

-It was not long after that the blonde beauty left her new man standing alone on deck, as she decided to take a playful jetski ride with the birthday boy and man of the hour, Lil Doe aka Chuckie Bones.
-The Team hitmaker also took some time out of her loving with Currie to hit the paddleboard with her good friend Jeremy Hamilton.
+It was not long after that the blonde beauty left her new man standing alone on deck as she decided to take a playful jet ski ride with the birthday boy and man of the hour, Lil Doe aka Chuckie Bones.
+The “Team” hitmaker also took some time out of her loving with Currie to hit the paddleboard with her good friend Jeremy Hamilton.
 The Aussie superstar did take some time to enlighten her 24.3 million fans as to her trip, posting birthday wishes for Chuckie on her Instagram account.

 Happy Birthday ???? @ChuckieBones I can't believe you're almost a real grown up now…. aghhhhh!